-Anesthesia starts before the surgery begins and impacts your recovery after your surgery ends.
-Your anesthesiologist at HSS will be caring for you and monitoring your pain levels throughout each stage of your stay.
+Your anesthesia care starts before the surgery begins and impacts your recovery after your procedure ends.
+Your anesthesiologist at HSS will be caring for you throughout each stage of your stay.

-If you have any questions or concerns about your anesthesia care prior to your surgery, please contact the Department of Anesthesiology for a pre-anesthetic consultation.
+If you have any questions or concerns about your anesthesia care before your surgery, please contact the Department of Anesthesiology, Critical Care & Pain Management for a pre-anesthetic consultation.